Data vs classifiers, who wins?: Final considerations

-We thank the Federal University of Pará (UFPA), the Graduate Program in Computer Science (PPGCC) and the Vale Technological Institute (ITV) for supporting development and research.
-This work had financial support from the Brazilian agency CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico).
-This work was supported by Vale (Genomics Biodiversity project, Grant No. RBRS000603.85) to Ronnie Alves.
+The authors hereby would like to thank the Federal University of Pará (UFPA), the Graduate Program in Computer Science (PPGCC) and the Vale Technological Institute (ITV) for supporting development and research.
+This research work had financial support from the Brazilian agency CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico) and was supported by Vale (Genomics Biodiversity project, Grant No. RBRS000603.85) to Ronnie Alves.
 The funders had no role in the study design, data collection and interpretation, or the decision to submit the work for publication.